scheme-requests-for-implementation/srfi-126/srfi-126.md

 Otherwise, `hash` must be a pair of hash functions or a hash function, and and `equiv` must be a procedure.
-A hash function is a procedure that must accept a key as an argument and should return a non-negative exact integer object.  `Equiv` should accept two keys as arguments and return a single value.
+A hash function is a procedure that must accept a key and a bound as an argument and should return a non-negative exact integer object.
+(See also the section on hash functions.)  `Equiv` should accept two keys as arguments and return a single value.
 None of the procedures should mutate the hashtable returned by `make-hashtable`.
 The `make-hashtable` procedure returns a newly allocated mutable hashtable using the function(s) specified by `hash` as its hash function(s), and `equiv` as the equivalence function used to compare keys.
 Implementations preferring a hashing strategy involving a pair of hash functions may automatically derive a pair of hash functions from a given single hash function.
 The semantics of the remaining arguments are as in `make-eq-hashtable` and `make-eqv-hashtable`.

 The hash functions and `equiv` should behave like pure functions on the domain of keys.
 For example, the `string-hash` and `string=?`